Chloë Sevigny’s Simone Rocha Look Is Extremely Covetable

 The dress she modeled during the show was only slightly different from the one she chose as a maternity look for yesterday’s event, from the spring '20 collection.
 “Her clothing is like nothing you really see out there.
 It just makes you feel otherworldly,” Sevigny said to Vogue.
 Paired with the Rocha original, Sevigny carried a bright red Rothy’s tote bag, and wore a pair of leopard print Mary Janes flats.

 Sevigny’s look falls in line with the recent uptick in the number of pregnant women who, rather than limiting themselves strictly to maternity wear, are choosing to style their own wardrobes in new ways that fit their changing bodies.
-"I think for many of us who never fantasized about how we might dress when we were pregnant, actually being pregnant and getting to figure that out ended up being much more fun than I could have imagined," says Refinery29’s Editor-In-Chief Christene Barberich.
+"I think for many of us who never fantasized about how we might dress when we were pregnant, actually being pregnant and getting to figure that out ended up being much more fun than I could have imagined," says Refinery29’s Global Editor-In-Chief Christene Barberich.
 "For me, I definitely experienced a genuine sense of freedom dressing as a pregnant woman and was drawn to experimenting with size and shape and things in my closet that I never had before.
 I loved wearing my husband's button-down shirts, too...
 I pretty much wore everything but traditional maternity wear."

 With her due date fast approaching (April 30 to be exact), we only have a few weeks left to soak in all of Chloë Sevigny’s maternity style hacks while we still can.
 One thing’s for sure, though: That’s going to be one seriously stylish kid.